 First of all, laser engraving should be done in a well-ventilated space.
 It helps in removing the smoke and smell produced during engraving.
 If there are windows, you can open them and use ventilation fans for air circulation.

 The smell and smoke accumulate around the object.
 Therefore, it is necessary to use an air assist.
 The air assist blows high-pressure air on the object.
 It disperses the heat and smoke in the area.
 Due to the powerful air pressure, the user does not feel the smoke and smell if the area is also well-ventilated.

-Also a smoke purifier is also suggested to be applied during the wood laser engraving process.
+Also a smoke purifier is suggested to be applied during the wood laser engraving process.

-Wood laser engraving is a whole lot of fun and an excellent idea to express creativity or start a small business.
+Laser engraving is an excellent idea to for wood engraving.
 But before you start wood laser engraving, it is a must to understand it from every aspect.
-It will help you in selecting the right wood and engraving in the correct way.
+It will help you in selecting the right wood and engraving machine in the correct way.
 We have discussed almost every aspect of wood laser engraving in detail.

-Beginners now have an idea of wood engraving, how they can do it, dos and don'ts, and various other valuable pieces of information.
-Beginners can use xTool D1 to engrave wood with extra precision and without any hassle.
+Beginners now have an idea of wood laser engraving, how they can do it, and various other valuable pieces of information.
+Beginners can use xTool D1 Pro to engrave wood with extra precision and without any hassle.
 The machine is ideal for beginners to start wood laser engraving and turn it into a profitable business.